What can I expect from a home visit?

 After the visit, Jamie will send you an email with a follow up with reminders, tips, and the plan for you and the baby.
 You will continue to communicate with her through phone and text as part of the initial fee.
 Jamie likes to maintain the relationship with you by making sure you are feeling more confident and that the plan you created together is working well for you and the baby.
 She is available via text or phone after your visit.
 If a follow up visit is needed, you will plan that accordingly.

-*If possible, including your husband, partner, other children, and/or family members in the consult can be very helpful for you.
+*Including your husband, partner, children, family members, or support persons in the consult can be very helpful for you.

 INSURANCE: Jamie accepts cash or check or you can pay through Venmo.
 Jamie is not in network with any insurance company at this time.
 However, at the end of your visit, Jamie will give you a superbill that you can send to your insurance company for possible reimbursement.
 You will be responsible for getting reimbursed and whether or not you are actually reimbursed will depend on your personal insurance plan.
 Jamie recommends that you call your insurance company Member Services department ahead of time to find out if they cover Lactation Services (IBCLC).